bakpakin/Fennel/README.md

 ## Try it

-Clone the repository, and run `lua fennel --repl` to quickly start a repl.
+Clone the repository, and run `./fennel --repl` to quickly start a repl.

 ## Install with Luarocks